-L&I's Deputy Secretary for Workforce Development is responsible for executive oversight of Pennsylvania's RRS activity under WIOA.
+The PA Department of Labor & Industry (L&I) Deputy Secretary for Workforce Development is responsible for executive oversight of Pennsylvania's RRS activity under WIOA.
 The Rapid Response/Trade Coordination Services Unit within the Bureau of Workforce Partnership & Operations is responsible for the policy development and implementation of the state's rapid response program.

 The commonwealth uses a regional approach to deliver rapid response assistance.
 There are L&I regional bureau staff assigned to geographic areas covering one or more LWDAs.
-Regional representatives work closely with PA CareerLink® staff as well as the local board or chief elected officials, as appropriate.
+Regional representatives work closely with PA CareerLink® staff as well as the local board or Chief Elected Official(s), and local and state economic development agencies, as appropriate.
 They meet with the LWDB staff periodically to share information and to discuss major dislocation events.
 RRS provides information and access to a comprehensive menu of available services and resources to avert or reduce the effect of plant closings and mass layoffs to businesses, communities and individuals.